Complexity Postdoctoral Fellow

 David’s research focuses mostly on mathematical models that represent the causal structure of their target systems.
 These models use techniques from probability theory and graph theory to help scientists predict the outcomes of hypothetical interventions and experiments.
 Graphical causal models are important to philosophers of science because they help formalize at least two notions that have long resisted definitive philosophical analysis: causation and explanation.

-David is completing his PhD in Philosophy at the London School of Economics and Political Science (LSE).
+David has a PhD in Philosophy from the London School of Economics and Political Science (LSE).
 He holds an MSc in Philosophy and Public Policy from LSE, and a bachelor’s degree in Philosophy from Dartmouth College.